-Should have listened to good advice, the sad fate of three little flies African Folktale story.
+Sad fate of three little flies African Folktale Story

 As the elders say, a fly had three children.
 When the children were old enough to take care of themselves, their mother called them to her and gave them some good and much needed advice.

 To the eldest she said, "My child, beware of honey!"

 The second child she cautioned, "Whatever you do, never drink palm wine!"

 To the third and youngest she warned, "My son, never play with fire!"

 One day the eldest of the children went to the woods, and there he found some wild honey.
 On looking at it, he shouted, "Ah, this is the very thing of which mother has forbidden me to eat!
 How I do wish to taste it!
 Just to taste of it cannot be so wrong!"

 And he drew nearer and nearer, and at last he began to taste.
 "0, such delicious honey!" he exclaimed, when he discovered that it was sweet.
 "How silly of mother to forbid me eating it!"